Making your option choices in school? Get inspired and pick the future you want

 Town planner

-Help to shape the way towns and cities develop and improve the environments people live in.
+Help shape the way towns and cities develop.
+You'd play a key role in creating healthy, green environments for people to live in.

 Also known as: urban designer, spatial planner, planning officer